 5. Thinking Ruckmanites are only those who defend Peter Ruckman openly.
 Some don’t defend him openly, but they refuse to speak out against him.

 6. Thinking that Ruckmanism is a little weird, but not all that harmful or teaches no false doctrines.
+This is more likely to be the thinking of someone who is uninformed, or has only read a small sampling of Ruckman's writings.
+This website was envisioned for their benefit.

 7. Thinking that Ruckman only puts down those who are against the KJV.
 (We have an article in the works on this very matter)